ravisuhag/portfolio/Readme.md

   1. Moving to github Pages and Jekyll
   2. Using CSS Preprocessor (LESS or SASS - Still figuring out)
   3. Front End Framework -- Ummmm ok lets move to Bootstrap 3.
 Its Cool isn't it ?
-  4. Markup -- Research it process for the best one.
+  4. Markup -- Research in process for the best one.
   5. Integrating Behance API to display my work.

 *And this is not it, i am gonna spend some more time in research for making this setup more bad ass.
 So stay tuned .. and suggest more bad thngs i can use for the project .